kris2475/C12880MA-Dispersion-Stability-Analyser/README.md

 ### 3. Sedimentation vs. Spectral Ratio

-The strong negative Pearson correlation coefficient of -0.9834 observed between normalized total intensity (sedimentation) and the spectral ratio (agglomeration/flocculation) is clearly illustrated in the scatter plot below[cite: 2].
-This visualization confirms a robust inverse relationship mapping optical scattering mass against spectral slope dynamics[cite: 2].
+The strong negative Pearson correlation coefficient of -0.9834 observed between normalized total intensity and the spectral ratio is clearly illustrated in the scatter plot below.
+This visualization confirms a robust inverse relationship mapping optical scattering mass against spectral slope dynamics, heavily influenced during the early phase by micro-bubble clearance.

 <img src="C12880MA_Dispersion_Analyser/Sedimentation_vs_Spectral_Ratio.png" alt="Sedimentation vs. Spectral Ratio" width="700">

 #### Correlation Analysis & Physical Coupling
-* **Axes & Range:** The plot maps the Normalised Total Intensity (%) from a baseline of 100 % up to approximately 205 % on the x-axis against the 650nm/450nm Spectral Ratio spanning from ~0.74 to 1.07 on the y-axis.
+* **Axes & Range:** The plot maps the Normalised Total Intensity (%) from a baseline of 100 % up to approximately 205 % on the x-axis against the 650 nm/450 nm Spectral Ratio spanning from ~0.74 to 1.07 on the y-axis.
-* **Inverse Proportionality:** As the Normalised Total Intensity increases—driven by micro-bubble clearance and enhanced optical path clarity—the Spectral Ratio systematically decreases from an initial peak of ~1.06 down to a stable baseline around 0.74 to 0.75.
+* **Inverse Proportionality:** As the Normalised Total Intensity increases—driven heavily in the initial phase by the rapid clearance of scattering micro-bubbles and enhanced optical path clarity—the Spectral Ratio systematically decreases from an initial peak of ~1.06 down to a stable baseline around 0.74 to 0.75.
-* **Physical Significance:** This tight coupling demonstrates that the optical evolution of the dispersion is governed by simultaneous mechanisms: the progressive elimination of scattering obstructions aligns directly with the structural relaxation and breakdown of large particle agglomerates into a stable colloidal state.
+* **Physical Significance:** This tight coupling demonstrates that the optical evolution of the dispersion is governed by simultaneous mechanisms: the progressive elimination of transient micro-bubble and scattering obstructions aligns directly with the structural relaxation and settling of larger particle agglomerates into a stable colloidal state.